Nattō: Production process

+Commercial

 Nattō is made from soybeans, typically nattō soybeans.
 Smaller beans are preferred, as the fermentation process will be able to reach the center of the bean more easily.
-The beans are washed and soaked in water for 12 to 20 hours to increase their size.
+The beans are washed and soaked in water for 12 to 20 hours to hydrate them, and increase their size.
 Next, the soybeans are steamed for six hours, although a pressure cooker may be used to reduce the time.
-The beans are mixed with the bacterium Bacillus subtilis, known as nattō-kin in Japanese.
+The cooked beans are mixed with the bacterium Bacillus subtilis, known as nattō-kin in Japanese.
 From this point on, care must be taken to keep the ingredients away from impurities and other bacteria.
 The mixture is fermented at 40 °C for up to 24 hours.
 Afterward, the nattō is cooled, then aged in a refrigerator for up to one week to allow the development of stringiness.

 In nattō-making facilities, these processing steps have to be done while avoiding incidents in which soybeans are touched by workers.
 Even though workers use B. subtilis natto as the starting culture, which can suppress some undesired bacterial growth, workers pay extra-close attention not to introduce skin flora onto soybeans.

+Home

+Nattō continues to be a popular home fermentation activity with some families starting new batches daily.
+Home production was historically done using rice straw to maintain moisture and as insulation with placement in naturally warmer parts of the home or fermentation shed, but is now done with moist towels over glass pans or perforated plastic wrap on thermostat-controlled heating pads.
+At-home fermentation machines are also available but are rarely marketed specifically for nattō, which is a less finicky culture capable of sustaining its own ideal temperature once it gets going.